samirmartins/pydaq/README.md

 Contributing
 ---

-You are more than welcome to make your contribution
-ans submit a pull request.
-To contribute, [read this guide](/CONTRIBUTING.md)
+You are more than welcome to make your contribution and submit a pull request.
+To contribute, [read this guide](/CONTRIBUTING.md).